Icemole/kernel-perceptron/README.md

 Kernel-Perceptron algorithm implemented in Octave.

 ## Short description
-This algorithm uses a Kernel function as a projection to a bigger number of variables.
+This algorithm uses a Kernel function as a projection to a bigger number of dimensions.
 This is usually done in order to find a classifier which linearly separates samples that could not have been linearly separated in the original representation dimensions.

 The program uses the variables `samples` (sample matrix, every row corresponds to a sample), `kernel` (Kernel or Gramm matrix), `alphas` (learning rate associated to every sample) and `classes` (class associated to every sample).
 If you know every value a priori, it is advised to fill them at the beginning of the code.